Purchasing

 - Are raw materials being extracted to make it?

-- Look for certifications such as Cradle to Cradle, Energy Star, Forestry Stewardship Council (FSC), WaterSense, USDA Organic, Green Seal and Greenguard.
+In addition, look for certifications such as Cradle to Cradle, Energy Star, Forestry Stewardship Council (FSC), WaterSense, USDA Organic, Green Seal, Greenguard, and Fair Trade.